 Your body type doesn’t just help determine what sports you’re good at, influence what type of exercise you’ll love, and how easily you lose and gain weight, but can also affect how much and what type of foods best fuel your body and help you lose weight.

-While many ectomorphs for example, can eat just about anything without gaining a pound, endomorphs are more sensitive to what they put in their body.
+While many ectomorphs for example, can eat just about anything without gaining a pound, endomorphs are more sensitive to what they eat.
 Endomorphs need to pay particular attention to their diet to lose weight and improve health.

-One of the reasons endomorphs struggle with their weight, is that endomorphs appear to be more sensitive to the over-consumption of food.
+There are likely a combination of reasons that endomorphs struggle with their weight, one of which is that endomorphs appear to be more sensitive to the over-consumption of food.
 This means that the extra calories are more likely to be stored as fat compared to ectomorphs, resulting in a greater propensity for fat storage.

 The calorie excess we’re taking about could simply be a chocolate bar a day too much.
 That’s it!
-On average popular chocolate bar treats contain 400 calories, or more.
-Let’s assume you consume 300 extra calories a day.
-That would work out at 2100 extra calories per week.
-This amounts to 2.6 lbs (1.2 kgs) of fat gain per month and a whopping 31 lbs (14 kgs) per year!
+On average, popular chocolate snack bars such as a pack of Milky Way or Snickers contain 250 calories or more.
+Let’s assume you consume 250 extra calories a day.
+That would work out at 1,750 extra calories per week.
+This amounts to roughly 2.1 lbs (1 kg) of fat gain per month and a whopping 26 lbs (12 kgs) per year!

-Does that mean calorie counting until the day you die?
+Does that mean calorie counting forever?
 Not at all.
 But for the first few months you do need to closely watch your diet until you have a firm sense of how and what to eat.
 And at regular periods you might want to do a spring clean/ inventory of what your diet looks like.
 Reviewing your diet for any bad habits that have crept in, and then to re-evaluate and reset your diet.

 For endomorphs, it isn’t only calorie intake that’s important.
 Macronutrient ratio (the ratio of protein, carbohydrate and fat) is also a key factor in an endomorph’s diet.

-You can start with more carbs such as a nutrient distribution of 40% carbs, 30% protein and 30% fats, and if you find you’re not losing weight reduce your carb intake further.
-For example, 30% carbs, 35% protein, and 35% fats.
+Start with more carbs, such as a nutrient distribution of 40% carbs, 30% protein and 30% fats.
+If you find you’re not losing weight reduce your carb intake further.

 A moderately low carbohydrate, higher protein and fat diet will help endomorphs to:

-- Moderate carbs with higher protein will help prevent the muscle loss that occurs when lowering calories to lose weight.8
+- Moderate carbs with higher protein will help prevent the muscle loss that occurs when lowering calories to lose weight.7

 - Provide enough carbohydrates to fuel metabolic needs and maintain energy levels, while keeping blood sugar controlled and minimizing risk of diabetes and other diseases.